dotson/DJ-Pedro/README.md

 Changelog:

+v1.10 - Big update!
+Re-written majority of code for improved speed and error-handling to help DJ Pedro fill playlists and provide feedback when he finds fewer similar artists in the iTunes Library.
+Improved soft-search handling in Last.fm requests (DJ Pedro should be able to find artists at Last.fm even with slight errors in user library naming conventions).
+Huge improvement to the UX of the preferences pane.

 v1.04 - Now when DJ Pedro runs into errors with low similar artist counts, he finds a way to fill up your playlist instead of just quitting the workflow.
 	 - Added a feature where holding down 'alt' when selecting your DJ Artist, DJ Pedro will simply create a separate playlist for you to view.
 This lets you see what DJ Pedro thinks would be a good playlist, without affecting what you're currently listening to.